Change Address On Driving Licence: DVLA Update Steps And Proof

 What To Do First When You Change Your Address?

-- Driver Records: Update your licence address online.
+- Driver Records: Update your licence address online the day you move in.
+It takes under 10 minutes.

 - Vehicle Records: Update your V5C log book.
-This is a separate system!
+This is a completely separate system from your driving licence, and failing to update it is also a fineable offence (up to £1,000).

-- Direct Debits: Ensure your car tax direct debit is linked to an active bank account at the new address.
+- Direct Debits: Verify your car tax (VED) direct debit is still linked to an active bank account.
+If you switched banks during the move, a failed payment can result in your car being flagged as untaxed within days.

 Who Needs To Be Notified When You Change Address In The UK?